|

 Accommodation

-The GS 40 (now replaced in the range by a newer Botin and Carkeek design) was available with a choice of three different
+The GS 40 (now replaced in the range by a newer design) was available with a choice of three different interior layouts

-interior layouts (one or two aft cabins, one or two heads compartments etc).
-Ours is the so-called "owner's"
+(one or two aft cabins, one or two heads compartments etc).
+Ours is the "owner's version", with a

-version, with a huge double cabin forward and a single double cabin aft on the starboard side.
-This means that there is space
+huge double cabin forward and just one double cabin aft on the starboard side.
+This means that there is space for a generous

-for a generous "bathroom" with separate shower compartment to port, where the other cabin would be, and also
+"bathroom" with separate heads and shower compartments to port, where the other cabin would be, and also an

-an extremely large cockpit locker behind it, essential for all the equipment needed for live-aboard cruising.
-The
+extremely large cockpit locker behind it, essential for all the equipment needed for live-aboard cruising.
+The saloon

-saloon features a longitudinal galley to port, and dining area to starboard, which can convert into a double berth, so the
+features a longitudinal galley to port, and dining area to starboard, which can convert into a double berth, so the boat can

 sized chart-table - truly designed for serious cruising.
 Sails Brave cruises

-with a Pentex 2 + 2 radial panel main and cross cut Dacron furling headsail with vertical battens supplied by Quantum
+with a Pentex 2 + 2 radial panel main and cross cut Dacron furling headsail with vertical battens supplied by Parker

-(Parker and Kay) at Levington.
-She races with Pentex 140 per cent furling genoa and pentex furling heavy weather jib,
+and Kay at Levington.
+She races with Pentex 140 per cent furling genoa and pentex furling heavy weather jib, also by

-heavier Asymmetric by Quantum.
-Both kites are now installed in Quantum snuffers, to encourage us to use them more often while
+heavier Asymmetric by P and K. Both kites are now installed in P and K snuffers, to encourage us to use them more

 |